Tony Wilson: Music career

 Wilson's involvement in popular music stemmed from hosting Granada's culture and music programme So It Goes.
-Wilson, who intensely disliked the music scene of the mid-1970s which was dominated by such genres as Disco, progressive rock and arena rock, saw the Sex Pistols at Manchester's Lesser Free Trade Hall, in June 1976, an experience which he described as "nothing short of an epiphany".
-He booked them for the last episode of the first series, probably the first television showing of their revolutionary British strand of punk rock.
+Wilson, who intensely disliked the music scene of the mid-1970s which was dominated by such genres as disco, progressive rock and arena rock, saw the Sex Pistols at Manchester's Lesser Free Trade Hall, in June 1976, an experience which he described as "nothing short of an epiphany".
+He booked them for the last episode of the first series.

 Wilson was the manager of many bands, including A Certain Ratio and the Durutti Column, and was part owner and manager of Factory Records, home of Happy Mondays, Joy Division and New Order – the band managed by friend and business partner Rob Gretton.
-He also founded and managed the Haçienda nightclub and Dry Bar, together forming a central part of the music and cultural scene of Manchester.
+He also founded and managed the Haçienda nightclub and Dry Bar.
 The scene was termed "Madchester" in the late 1980s and early 1990s.
 He made little money from Factory Records or the Haçienda, despite the enormous popularity and cultural significance of both endeavours.
-Both Factory Records and the Haçienda came to an abrupt end in the late 1990s.

-In 2000, Wilson and his business partners launched an early online music store, Music33.
+In 2000, Wilson and his business partners launched an early digital music store, Music33.

 A semi-fictionalised version of his life and of the surrounding era was made into the film 24 Hour Party People (2002), which stars Steve Coogan as Wilson.
 After the film was produced, Wilson wrote a novelisation based on the screenplay.
-He played a minor role (playing himself) in the film, A Cock and Bull Story (2005), in which his character interviews Coogan.
+He played a minor role (as himself) in the film A Cock and Bull Story (2005), in which he interviews Coogan.
 Wilson also co-produced the Ian Curtis biopic, Control (2007), being portrayed on this occasion by Craig Parkinson.
-He died a few months before its release.

-Wilson was a partner in the annual In the City and Interactive City music festivals and industry conferences, and also F4 Records, the fourth version of Factory Records, which was set up to be an online distributor for Wilson's long term protégé Vini Reilly, of the Durutti Column.
+Wilson was a partner in the annual In the City and Interactive City music festivals and industry conferences, and also F4 Records, the fourth version of Factory Records.